-PSY 485 PSYCHOLOGY INTERNSHIP AND PROFESSIONAL DEVELOPMENT SEMINAR

-Students in this course work in psychology-related settings that include, but are not limited to, community mental health centers, child protection agencies, law enforcement, prisons, rehabilitation centers, schools, adolescent group homes, and marketing firms.
+PSY 485 PSYCHOLOGY INTERNSHIP AND PROFESSIONAL DEVELOPMENT SEMINAR CREDITS: 4-16 rehabilitation centers, schools, adolescent group homes, and marketing firms.
 Internships include a weekly seminar with the faculty sponsor in which students explore many components of the professional work experience including the process of helping, ethical practice, communication in the workplace, problem-solving and networking.
 Students must submit an Internship and Learning Contract application to the Harrington Center and a study plan to the department chair for approval prior to beginning the internship.
 Offered spring.
 Graded Pass/Fail.
 Prerequisites: pre-internship seminar; permission of the faculty sponsor and department chair.
 Internships are arranged through the Harrington Center for Career and Academic Advising with approval and evaluation by faculty sponsors.
 Specific information is available from the Harrington Center.